4 Ways to Access Sites in China Securely in 2025

 3. Ultrasurf

-Ultrasurf is one of the most popular anti-censorship freeware programs available, enabling its users to bypass firewalls using an HTTP proxy server.
+Ultrasurf is one of the most popular anti-censorship freeware programs available.
+It's designed to infiltrate network firewalls using an HTTP proxy server.

 This proxy method works similarly to a VPN, by creating a tunnel between your computer and a pool of servers in a remote location.